WEDNESDAY ENRICHMENT CLASSES

-Wednesday's enrichment classes are optional for our 6-12 grade students.
+Wednesday's classes are offered for our 6-12 grade students.
 Classes are open to the community to join.
-For more information on pricing or to register for a class please call 984-0604.
+For more information on pricing or to register for a class please call 970-984-0604.

 Art Classes